-Every year during our in-house conference, we recognise emerging talent within our in-house community.
-The Rising Star Award celebrates and rewards the brilliance of trainees and NQs with up to five years' PQE who are shining in their early careers.
+Every year we recognise emerging talent within our in-house community.
+The In-house Rising Star Award celebrates and rewards the brilliance of trainees and NQs with up to five years' PQE who are shining in their early careers.

 Working in-house brings a huge range of challenges and opportunities.
 The landscape of career options is forever changing and constantly attracts the brightest and the best to work for a vast array of in-house employers.
-Currently almost a third of our members work in-house spread across public, private and third sector roles.
+Currently around 30 per cent of our members work in-house spread across public, private and third sector roles.

 Do you know an in-house rising star?